QYS1995/DSTMA-BLSTM-algorithm/README.md

-Here’s a detailed `README.md` for your project, summarizing the steps in each Python script and how they interconnect, including information about the pre-trained model.
-You can modify the parts related to your specific dataset or any other relevant details.

----

-# Pollution Prediction Model using Multi-Task Learning and Attention Mechanisms
+# Pollution Prediction Model using DSTMA-BLSTM Algorithm

 This project aims to predict the concentration levels of various air pollutants based on meteorological and traffic-related features using deep learning models.
 The workflow consists of three primary Python scripts: **first_part.py**, **second_part.py**, and **three_part.py**.